Alberta Record

 • Consolidates significant environmental and land-use decision-making authority for resort projects under a single ministerial portfolio, potentially reducing inter-departmental checks and balances.

-• Streamlines the approval process for all-season resorts by overriding existing land use plans and centralizing regulatory oversight, which could expedite development but reduce local and environmental input.
+• Streamlines the approval process for all-season resorts by superseding existing land use plans and centralizing regulatory oversight, which could expedite development but reduce local and environmental input.

 • Limits the ability of citizens and groups to challenge decisions related to resort development through the courts, potentially reducing accountability and transparency.